Published January 15th, 2017 by Bob Ciura

-Going forward, the insurance industry should benefit from a key growth catalyst, which is rising interest rates.
+Going forward, the insurance industry (and other portions of the financial sector like banks) should benefit from a key growth catalyst, which is rising interest rates.
 Higher interest rates widen the spread between what insurance companies earn on their invested capital, versus what they pay out in claims.

 With that in mind, income investors looking for strong dividend stocks to buy in 2017 and beyond should take a closer look at the following six insurance companies.

 AFLAC is a Dividend Aristocrat – a select group of stocks with 25+ consecutive years of dividend increases.
 It has raised its dividend for the past 34 consecutive years.

 AFLAC sells supplemental insurance products.
 These are designed to compensate policy holders in the event they become unable to work due to illness or injury.

 AFLAC generates approximately 75% of its premium income from Japan.
 This means the company’s earnings-per-share are dependent in part on exchange rates between the yen and the dollar.

 When the yen rises against the dollar, it helps AFLAC because each yen is more valuable.
 But when the yen weakens, it results in fewer dollars to be reported.